-From the 2016 topographic/bathymetric survey of the OGS Ash Pond and the observed staff gauge water surface elevation at the time of the annual inspection, the area of the water surface of the CCR surface impoundment was approximately 11.7 acres.
-From the water depth data that was collected during the prior annual inspection in 2017, the average water depth within the CCR surface impoundment was approximately 4.71 feet.
-During the annual inspection the water surface elevation was observed to be 675.88 feet, approximately 0.29 feet higher in elevation then that observed in 2017.
-Therefore, the average water depth within the CCR surface impoundment at the time of the annual inspection was approximately 5 feet.
-Thus, the storage capacity within the OGS Ash Pond at the time of the annual inspection was approximately 95,000 cubic yards.
+From both the 2016 topographic/bathymetric survey of the OGS Ash Pond and the survey of the water surface elevation at the time of the annual inspection, the area of the water surface of the CCR surface impoundment was approximately 8.85 acres.
+From the water depth data that was collected during the annual inspection, the average water depth within the CCR surface impoundment was approximately 5.77 feet.
+Thus, the storage capacity within the OGS Ash Pond at the time of the annual inspection was approximately 82,400 cubic yards.